weaveworks/weave-gitops-private/docs/desgins/pipelines/spikes/ui-backend-integration.md

 - As gitops user with an application and a pipeline defined for that application.
 I want to be able to follow how an application change gets delivered to different environments.

 This spike works out solutions for enabling the user experience to provide that information to the user.

 ## Assumptions and Dependencies and out of scope

+**Notes**
+- The solutions in this document are not meant to be prescriptive but the building blocks for the solution.
+The aim of the spike is to discover the solution but the concrete design of it should be done over the one agreed by the team in their proper stories.

 **Out of the scope**
 - Any pipeline capability which is not making visible the delivery of the last change to an app.
 For example, pipeline history.